Skip to main content

 How it helps: These options can help you find respite, adult day care, meal delivery, transportation, veterans benefits, and community support while a Medicaid case is pending or if the senior does not qualify for paid family caregiving right now.

-What to gather or know first: Have the senior’s age, county, insurance information, veteran status, and a short care summary.
+What to gather first: Have the senior’s age, county, insurance information, veteran status, and a short care summary.
 If you move to a private-pay family arrangement, use a written caregiver agreement and clean records.
 Do not pay cash under the table if the senior may need Medicaid later.

 How to apply without wasting time

 1. Decide first whether this is a PCS case or a waiver case.
-If the senior mainly needs help with bathing, dressing, meals, and mobility, start with PCS.
+If the senior mainly needs help with bathing, dressing, meals, and walking, start with PCS.
 If the senior may be near nursing-home level of care, has dementia, or needs a spouse paid, start with ADSD.

 4. Ask the right question.
 Say: “Can this senior be screened for PCS, FE, PD, or SFCG, and which one is most realistic if we want a family caregiver paid?”